Abraham-D-Vega/570_Squiggle_RawAlign/README.md

     Results will show up in "results/squiggle_filter/".

-Below steps are for SquiggleSeeder.

-To run preprocessing steps (compute hash tables and normalized 8-bit reference event signals):
+To simulate SquiggleSeeder:

     Navigate to root directory

-    1. Run "sh SquiggleSeeder/scripts/preprocess.sh <genome>"
+    1. Run "sh SquiggleSeeder/scripts/simulate_seeder.sh <genome>"

-    <genome> can be any of the ones available in "data/" (i.e. covid)
+    <genome> can be any of the ones available in "data/" (i.e. covid).
+Make sure you downloaded fast5 files first for that genome.
+They would be stored in "data/<genome>/fast5/".

+    Results will show up in "results/seeder/".

+    Run optionally with "--align" flag to attempt anchor sDTW alignnment.
-Output hash tables will appear in "SquiggleSeeder/hash_tables/".
+    Results will be in "<genome>_align.txt"

 Note: You may change parameters in "SquiggleSeeder/utils.hpp" (default ones are chosen due to compatibility or from RawHash).
-Tiling is used to generate hash tables over sections of the reference genome (set IS_TILED to true)
+Codebase is currently not compatible with setting IS_TILING to true.